Sonic Theology: the Metaphysical Understandings of Sound Therapy • Perkasie, PA

 In a nutshell, this program looks at the foundation of Sound Therapy from the Babylonian, Greek, Vedic, Kabbalah, Arabic models, with a global historical view presented, spanning 43,000 years.

 ✦ Students can be refused entry into this program for any reason, and requires instructor approval.
 This is a serious academic examination, that has been cultivated over 4 decades of research, field studies, and direct experience.
 This is the essential information missing from most sound programs presented today, and this in depth investigation unlocks the lineages, and creates an accurate timeline of Sound Therapy globally.

 LIMITED TO JUST 11 NEW STUDENTS

-➤ Program Fee does not include meals or lodging; on site lodging is available in shared furnished apartments on a first come basis ($40 per evening).
-Program fee is listed on the registration form.
+➤ Residential Retreat • Program fee does not include meals or lodging, on site lodging is available in shared furnished apartments.
 WiFi available on site.